masdeseiscaracteres/ugarit/data_science/tasks_and_methods.md

-Build a big table indicating the following properties for each method
+Build a big table indicating the following properties for each method.
+Or a graph showing relationships, generalizations, definitions, etc...

 Type of reasoning: inductive, deductive
 Type of induction: Prediction, description, prescription